erigontech/erigon/TESTING.md

-Testing of new releases of Turbo-Geth should ideally include these checks.
+Testing of new releases of Erigon should ideally include these checks.

 ## Incremental Sync
-This check requires having the turbo-geth database synced previously.
-Lets assume (for command line examples) it is in the directory `~/mainnet/tg/chaindata`.
+This check requires having the Erigon database synced previously.
+Lets assume (for command line examples) it is in the directory `~/mainnet/erigon/chaindata`.
 Using `git pull` or `git checkout`, update the code to the version that is to be released (or very close to it).
-Then, build turbo-geth executable:
+Then, build erigon executable:
 ```
-make tg
+make erigon
 ```
-Now run turbo-geth as usually, to try to catch up with the mainnet
+Now run Erigon as usually, to try to catch up with the mainnet
 ```
-./build/bin/tg --datadir ~/mainnet
+./build/bin/erigon --datadir ~/mainnet
 ```
 It is useful to pipe the output into a text file for later inspection, for example:
 ```
-./build/bin/tg --datadir ~/mainnet 2>&1 | tee tg.log
+./build/bin/erigon --datadir ~/mainnet 2>&1 | tee erigon.log
 ```

-Wait until turbo-geth catches up with the network.
+Wait until Erigon catches up with the network.
 This can be determined by looking at the output and seeing that sync cycles usually go through just a single block, and that block is recent (can be verified on etherscan.io, for example).
 For example, output may look like this:
 ```
 INFO [03-24|13:41:14.101] [1/14 Headers] Imported new block headers count=1  elapsed=1.621ms     number=12101885 hash="8fe088…b877ee"